junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 >
 > 4 of them arrive 1938, too many weeping angels there, everyone in danger, Cas power limited because of all the angel/temporal energy
 >
-> Doctor/Cas discuss time flux
->
-> Dean shows River's book (mentioned Dean/Cas sacrifice+Amy/Rory farewell (keep it vague), River's broken wrist, gives specific time location)
->
 > all confront Julius Grayle, meet River, cross introductions

-It's not the first time Dean get flied around in a wing-trip, but certainly the top five most unpleasant journey.
-He doesn't remember the other times being so bumpy and nauseous.
-Even worse than the crash landing in the Tardis the very same afternoon.
+It's not the first time Dean get flied around in a wing-trip, but this is certainly the top five most unpleasant journey.
+He doesn't remember the other times being so dizzy and nauseous.
+Even worse than the crash landing in the Tardis the very same afternoon earlier.

 The color and lights are muffled into a big kaleidoscope around him, spinning in speed higher than his eyes and brain can possibly process.
 He really should have closed his eyes.